RoyalDonkey/typst-put-thesis/template/chapters/05-appendix-a.typ

 	print("Hello, world!")
 	```,
 	caption: [The best program, for the lazy.],
+	placement: none,
 ) <hello-python>

+Coincidentally, @hello-python also happens to be valid code in Lua, doing
+exactly the same thing!

 Last but not least, let us consider a representative of a newer front of
 memory-safe languages, Rust.
 The code can be seen on~@hello-rust.